Marijuana Stocks Overview

 As an emerging growth sector, marijuana stocks are not advisable for conservative investors.

 However, “safe” is a relative term.
-If you are an adrenaline-junkie who’s been sky-diving for years, then one more jump feels pretty safe.
-It’s just 1/100, right?
+If you are an adrenaline-junkie who’s been skydiving for years, then one more jump feels pretty safe.
+It’s just one out of a hundred, right?
 But for someone like me, jumping out of a plane seems borderline insane.
 It feels much less than safe.

 But if you cringe at a 0.10% drawdown in your portfolio, then maybe steer clear of these stocks.